tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

 ## Using Owin Security for Authentication

+> This section is applicable if your application uses OWIN and classic .NET Framework.
+> For ASP.NET Core stack, visit the [Using Microsoft ASP.NET Core Authentication](/docs/tutorials/advanced-aspnetcore-authentication/{branch}).

 Let's see how to use the OWIN Security framework.
 To set up the standard cookie authentication, just add this snippet in the `Startup.cs` file.